Hugo-SEQUIER/docs-trophe/docs/database.md

 ## Irys: A Programmable Datachain

 Irys is the first Layer 1 (L1) programmable datachain designed to optimize both data storage and execution.
-By integrating storage and execution, Irys enhances the utility of blockspace, enabling a broader spectrum of web services to operate on-chain—services that are currently not feasible.
+By integrating storage and execution, Irys enhances the utility of blockspace, enabling a broader spectrum of web services to operate on-chain-services that are currently not feasible.

 ### Key Features of Irys